Rev. Dr. Bernice Powell Jackson

 Esther Robles is an ordained minister of the Christian Church (Disciples of Christ) in the United States and Canada.
 It is through the partnership between the United Church of Christ and the Christian Church (Disciples of Christ) that with joy we welcome her as our associate minister for the Hispanic ministry.

-Esther received her Master’s in Divinity from Asbury Theological Seminary, Orlando, Florida and currently is a Doctor of Ministry candidate with an emphasis on leadership and missional discipleship.
+Esther received her Master’s in Divinity and Doctorate of Ministry with an emphasis on leadership and missional discipleship from Asbury Theological Seminary.
 She pastored a Hispanic church for 13 years and currently serves as adjunct professor for Asbury’s Latino Ministerial Formation Program, and as mentor for Hope Partnership for Missional Transformation.

 Esther is single woman who has filled her life in service to the Lord Jesus Christ through music, preaching, teaching, and writing.
 A great deal of her delight in ministry rests in being able to bond these joys and thus deepen the spiritual formation of people.
 For her, these things are not static but highly dynamic and are expressed through compassion, justice, and humble service.
 She feels that one of her favorite bible verses sums up well the compass of her life: